Soup is a great comfort food, and really nice in the winter if you live in a chilly climate.

 It also calls for black eyed peas, which I think are under-utilized in vegan cooking in general.
 Legumes are a high protein vegan food, so adding any kind to your soup will improve the macros.

 Per serving: Calories – 276, Protein – 15 grams

 Another great lentil soup with a Greek twist.

 This one is more of a side dish to me.
 It only has 288 calories per serving, but seems like it would pair well with most grains.

-Obviously you should substitute the Greek yogurt for a vegan version, or substitute in a vegan heavy cream for a similar effect on taste and texture.
+Obviously you should use a vegan Greek yogurt, or substitute in a vegan heavy cream or coconut milk for a similar effect on taste and texture.

-I’ll admit that black bean soups usually don’t look too appetizing, but I really like the taste of most of them.
+I’ll admit that black beans in soups usually don’t look too appetizing, but I really like the taste of most of them.

 If you’re interested in soups just because you like low calorie meals, check out my list of high protein vegan recipes with low calories.

 Per serving: Calories – 252, Protein – 15 grams